maxpetretta/toggl-ml/README.md

 # Toggl-ML
-A machine learning project for indentifying modified time entries from a Toggl account, written in Python
+A machine learning project for identifying modified time entries from a Toggl account, written in Python.

 ## Installation
 To compile and run toggl-ml, you will need the following dependencies: